PlainsightAI/legacy-docs/start.md

 Landmark - A landmark is a geofence around a certain location.
 It can be a circle, polygon, or rectable.

-**When will the event happen**
+**When will the event happen?**
-To add a landmark condition, first select WHEN the event will trigger in relation to the landmark.
+First select WHEN the event will trigger in relation to the landmark.
 a) Inside Area - Trigger when device is inside this landmark
 b) Exit Area - Trigger when the device was previously inside this landmark, and then leaves it
 c) Enter Area - Trigger when the device was previously outside this landmark, and then enters it